gdumani/covidscraper/README.md

 `https://github.com/git-guides/install-git`

 ### Chrome
 The Watir gem requires a web browser to retrieve the web site.
-It is compatible with other browser, but it was Chrome was used for this applicaton.
+It is compatible with other browsers, but Chrome was used for this applicaton.
 It can be found here:

 `https://www.google.com/chrome/`